 What if I don't inform you of my decision?

 It is helpful if parents inform us since, for the sake of the child's education, we must satisfy ourselves that parents are fulfilling their responsibilities to provide a full time education, suitable to their child’s age, ability and aptitude.
 If school admissions are not aware of your intention to elect to home educate or has not received evidence of the education you are providing within the home, the children missing education officer will, together with a Police Officer, call at your home for a ‘safeguarding visit’.
 They will ask you to show evidence of the arrangements you have been making for your child's education.
 They will then notify School Admissions accordingly.
 It is also helpful for parents to have their child's name on the Elective Home Education register, for example during truancy sweeps, since pupils on the register receive an annual card from the team for proof should you be stopped whilst out during school hours with your child.

-How will the education access officer ensure that the provision is suitable?
+How will the elective home education officer ensure that the provision is suitable?